OscarTopliss/website/content/about-me/_index.md

 Whenever I had free time I'd go and speak to members of as many other security teams as I could.
-This both taught me a lot about how different roles and diciplines work together within cyber security, and gave me a lot more confidence communicating with new people in a professional environment.
+This both taught me a lot about how different roles and disciplines work together within cyber security, and gave me a lot more confidence communicating with new people in a professional environment.

 ---
 ### **Tutoring** | _2025_
 In 2025 I tutored A-Level computer science.
-I hugely enjoy teaching, espeically helping my student to develop programmatic thinking skills, and providing context on topics the A-Level specifications don't cover.
+I hugely enjoy teaching, especially helping my student to develop programmatic thinking skills, and providing context on topics the A-Level specifications don't cover.